integrii/interactive/README.md

 2
 ```

-You can run nearly anything you could from your console this way.
+You can run and control nearly anything you could from your console this way.